spryker/docker-sdk/docs/09-troubleshooting.md

 ### Nginx welcome page

 **when**
-You get the Nginx welcome page by opening an application in browser.
+You get the Nginx welcome page by opening an application in the browser.

 **then**
 1. Update the nginx:alpine image: